Oil Conveyor (OC) helps Oily Water Separator (OWS) handle bilge water without problems and discharge water within the required 15 ppm.

 - Used in both open keel and bilge tanks

 - Keeps the bilge water free of oil

 - Keeps the waste oil free of water

 - Effective, simple & inexpensive

-Mr Ragnar Vest has several years of experience with cleaning oily contamineated water and sludge, both on sea and land.
+Mr Ragnar Vest, CEO has several years of experience with cleaning oily contamineated water and sludge, both on sea and land.

 M/F Norrøna, FO

 "Before installation of Oil Conveyor engine crew hardly could run Oily Water Separator.
 Now the OWS runs all the time, even when the ship is in open sea".